 The entire district of Sant'Ambrogio is characterized by a long antiques tradition and, walking through the streets of Sant'Ambrogio, you'll be surprised by the quantity of beautiful antiquarian shops located on every corner of Sant’Ambrogio neighborhood Florence.

 NIGHTLIFE - Sant'Ambrogio is famous among Florentines for the quality of its restaurants (Cibreo, Giova, etc), pizzerias (Santarpia, Il Pizzaiuolo), and for the presence of very cool and trendy bars like Caffé Sant'Ambrogio (a great place to meet friends for coffee or a cocktail or linger while studying), YAG (a hip local gay bar) and Bar Le Murate (Set in the open space of a former women's prison.
 Absolutely to visit.
 Open only in spring and summer).

 A special mention must also be made for the local cafés: Café Cibreo and Café Piansa have been ranked amongst the Top Ten Italian Cafés thanks to their excellent coffee.

-RESTAURANTS: CIBREO, DE MACCI, GIOVA, SESAME, OE.
+RESTAURANTS: CIBREO, I MACCI, IL GIOVA, LA DROGHERIA, L'ORTONE.

-TEA BARS: MAGO MERLINO.
+TEA BARS: MAGO MERLINO